Western Communications

-Western Communications, Inc. was an American newspaper publisher serving the states of Oregon and California.
+Western Communications, Inc. was an American newspaper publisher serving the states of Oregon and California from 1953 to 2019.
 The family-owned company was based in Bend, Oregon and was founded by Robert W. Chandler.
 Its flagship paper was The Bulletin.

+History

-Chandler, who bought the Bulletin in 1953, built the company up over the ensuing decades, prior to his death in 1996.
+Robert W. Chandler bought The Bulletin in 1953 and built his newspaper company up over the ensuing decades, prior to his death in 1996.
 The company was recognized by an Oregon State University awards program in 1995, for an effective ownership transition from Chandler to his daughter, Elizabeth McCool, and for remaining actively engaged in its community.
 At the time, the chain consisted of eight papers and employed 300 people.
-When the company bought The Redmond Spokesman from Mary Brown in 1955, it owned radio stations in Oregon and California.
+When the company bought The Redmond Spokesman from Mary Brown in 1971, it owned radio stations in Oregon and California.

+Western Communications purchased the La Grande Observer in 1959, Baker City Herald in 1967, The Redmond Spokesman in 1971, Burns Times-Herald in 1976, Curry Coastal Pilot in 1981, Del Norte Triplicate in 1988 and The Hermiston Herald in 1992 but would sell it in 2008 to EO Media Group.
+The Union Democrat was purchased in 1998.
 The company built a large headquarters building in Bend in 2000.
+In 2006, the Burns Times-Herald was sold.

-It filed for Chapter 11 bankruptcy in 2011, seeking to renegotiate an $18 million loan, and hoping to complete the bankruptcy proceedings within six months.
+The company filed for Chapter 11 bankruptcy in 2011, seeking to renegotiate an $18 million loan, and hoping to complete the bankruptcy proceedings within six months.
 In 2012, the company did emerge from bankruptcy, but also laid off 10% of its staff, due to a sharp decline in advertising revenue from legal notices.
 In 2017, it listed its headquarters building for sale, but no offer had been accepted as of January 2019, and the company had fallen behind on payments of state taxes.
 The debt the company owes is estimated at $26 million.
 In January 2019, the company again filed for bankruptcy protection.
 Two papers were sold to Country Media, one was sold to RISN Operations and the remaining properties were sold to EO Media Group.